apecloud/kubeblocks/docs/user_docs/quick_start_guide.md

 ```

 > Note:
 > You can use `--version` to specify the version of KubeBlocks.
-Fins the latest version of KubeBlocks on the [Release](https://github.com/apecloud/kubeblocks/releases) page.
+Find the latest version of KubeBlocks on the [Release](https://github.com/apecloud/kubeblocks/releases) page.

 ## Step 3.
 Create a single-node MySQL cluster